 Voices, as artefacts of the historical event of Partition, carry multiple worlds.
-The first of a two-part audio-essay takes Partition as a sonic environment in which silence, fiction and intimacy reverberate.
+The first of a three-part audio-essay takes Partition as a sonic environment in which silence, fiction and intimacy reverberate.
 Between personal testimony and public history emerges a partial tale: the British destruction of its colonial record across its empire, starting with a fire in Delhi in 1947.

 ‘A fable: Universalism and Partition were neighbours, though never good friends.
 Universalism would go about its business without bothering to itemise personal interactions or economic bills.
 A woman was not assumed to be a woman because she wore a skirt, and a man was not understood to be a man because he wore his hair short; Universalism assumed universally that while differences existed, no one particular could ever fully define a person or an issue.

 Partition would follow universalism closely, and wherever it spied an opportunity to make a windfall – political, monetary, emotional – it would move in for the kill.
 Working on people’s particularities, Partition used those to the advantage of some and the disadvantage of others.

 Not content with making gains in Universalism’s wake, Partition decided to ratchet up the implications of its logic and urged people and ideas and desires to declare independence from one another.
 Partition set itself up in opposition to Universalism.
 What Universalism traversed with indifference; Partition pinned down with identity’.

 [Television programme starts]

 This is India, its mountains and great plains bound together by a net of steel – the railway, built during British rule.
 [Solo sitar]

 The British built canals too, to water the land.
 They opened up the wilderness, transforming it into tea gardens and plantations.